 The Secretary of Commerce will review the proposed management measure(s) and open a proposed and final rule public comment period, respectively.
 Then, approved measures are published and implemented by NOAA Fisheries.

-Modification of Catch Limits for Gulf of Mexico Red Snapper
+Catch Limit Modifications for Gulf of Mexico Lane Snapper

 Other Fisheries Topics